bitpay/bitcore/README.md

 Bcoin offers a few database types.
 The most ideal for our purpose is the in memory database.
 Unfortunately, Bcoin will not record blockchain sync checkpoints in this mode.
 Every restart of the client would result in Bcoin sync'ing from the Genesis block.
 Long term, we should consider sending them a friendly PR.

 Alternatively, I've explored putting mongo into Bcoin.
 The db interface seems simple enough.
 Bcoin mostly get/puts but it is surprisingly complicated under the hood.
-So Bcoin creates its own leveldb.
+So Bcoin creates its own leveldb for now.

 Refresh does not work unless you setup to run as root on port 80 and set an /etc/hosts override.
+Web server is absolutely minimal right now

 ### Resetting Application State
 ```